almostelle/Payment-History-Portal/README.md

 After doing so, the user can copy a Student ID from Sheet 2 (Student_IDs), generate the alert box with the button, then paste the copied ID into the prompt.
 A new sheet will be created that holds the data pertaining to the student whose ID was chosen.

-When the user is finished with the new sheet, they must click the X button in A3 to close the session and delete the page.
+When the user is finished with the new sheet, they must click the X button in cell A3 to close the session and delete the page.
 They will be returned to the home page.